Kitchen storage ideas to give you more space

 Take stock of everything you need to store.
 And yes – I really mean everything.
 From pots and pans to your collection of spices and other small bits and bobs – make a detailed inventory.

-You might also like Dining tables: how to choose the right one for you
+You might also like How to choose the right colour for your new kitchen

 Harvey Jones kitchen storage ideas